 FSNotes is the closest app to a winner for me.
 It handles files directly as .md, so you can select a folder and directly edit markdown.
 There is a matching iOS app as well.
 All of this is good, and it's even free if you can

 brew.
-However there are a few shortcomings for me personally... the real-time editing of Typora is better, and the iOS app can't handle Dropbox.
+However there are a few shortcomings for me personally... the real-time editing of Typora is better, and you can't have nested folders.
 Those shortcomings might even be advantages to you, so check it out.
+FSNotes does do code colouring on iOS, too.

 A fantastic full ecosystem within the Apple world.
 It integrates seemlessly, syncs well, and has a lot of great features.
 Where this doesn't work for me is two areas: